Why Inbound Marketing?

 Much of the strategy in this method revolves around keyword use.
 The more specific keywords you use, the better targeted your ad will be, translating into the right people seeing your ad and clicking through to your website.

 With PPC marketing, you can increase your visibility at the cost of time spent researching keywords, and ad placement strategies, analyzing metrics, and adjusting your preferences with each search engine.
 This strategy can often become expensive fairly quickly.
-Additionally, many savvy internet users have browser plugins that block these ads from even appearing, or they prefer organic search results, which are driven largely by our next marketing strategy - content marketing.
+Additionally, many savvy internet users have browser plugins that block these ads from appearing, or they prefer organic search results, driven largely by our next marketing strategy - content marketing.

 Content Marketing - Marketing, Sustainably

 Content marketing, on the other hand, works by attracting customers through timely, industry-specific content.
-With this strategy, it's all about adding a value proposition for your customer, in this case, helpful content, to keep them coming back for more.
+With this strategy, it's all about adding a value proposition for your customer, in this case, helpful content, to keep them returning for more.
 You want them to view you and your business as a trusted, reliable resource.
 There are a variety of content channels available: blogs, vlogs, ebooks, videos, and email newsletters, for starters.
 Each plays a role in helping you create engaging content and feed the interactions that transform a first-time visitor to your website into a loyal, repeat customer.

 Creating the content for this strategy will take time and resources.
 It will also: